qorbani/webscraper-tanzil/data/README.md

 ## Generated Data from Tanzil Scraper
 ---

-Collect following data from Tanzil:
+Collect following data from Tanzil.net:

-- trans.json - List of all translation
+- trans.json - List of all translations